dimsmol/life_info/food/low_fodmap.md

   - [Pumpkin seed butter](https://88acres.com/products/pumpkin-seed-butter-with-no-added-sugar-pouches) or [this one](https://88acres.com/products/pumpkin-seed-butter-with-no-added-sugar)
   - may try some others, but be carefull with sunflower-based!
 - [Stellar Labs](https://www.stellarlabsnutrition.com)
-  - expensive, no convenient variety option, and reviews aren't the best
+  - not tried: expensive, no convenient variety option, and reviews aren't the best

 ## bread & pasta